 Piston rings are located between the piston and cylinder and provide four different functions:

 - The ring creates a seal, preventing combustion gasses from leaking out of the cylinder.
 Leaks can drastically reduce engine performance.

 - Every time combustion occurs, the internal temperature of the cylinder spikes.
 These high temperatures can cause serious damage.
-As a result, Piston rings helps transfer this excess heat from the piston head to the cylinder, reducing the risk of heat damage.
+As a result, piston rings help transfer this excess heat from the piston head to the cylinder; reducing the risk of heat damage.